Hartford Investment Management Co. Sells 1,324 Shares of Xcel Energy Inc. (NASDAQ:XEL)

 Hartford Investment Management Co. reduced its holdings in shares of Xcel Energy Inc. (NASDAQ:XEL – Free Report) by 3.4% during the third quarter, according to its most recent Form 13F filing with the Securities and Exchange Commission.
 The firm owned 37,551 shares of the company’s stock after selling 1,324 shares during the quarter.
 Hartford Investment Management Co.’s holdings in Xcel Energy were worth $2,149,000 as of its most recent SEC filing.

-The company also recently announced a quarterly dividend, which will be paid on Saturday, January 20th.
-Shareholders of record on Thursday, December 28th will be given a $0.52 dividend.
-The ex-dividend date is Wednesday, December 27th.
-This represents a $2.08 annualized dividend and a yield of 3.35%.
-Xcel Energy’s payout ratio is 65.82%.
+The business also recently disclosed a quarterly dividend, which will be paid on Saturday, January 20th.
+Shareholders of record on Thursday, December 28th will be given a dividend of $0.52 per share.
+This represents a $2.08 dividend on an annualized basis and a yield of 3.35%.
+The ex-dividend date of this dividend is Wednesday, December 27th.
+Xcel Energy’s payout ratio is currently 65.82%.

 Xcel Energy Company Profile